TU-COSC-Dierbach/Practicum-26-Repo/README.md

   subclass with the following methods:
   `constructor`, `getter` (for color), `toString` and `equals` methods.
-- Ensure that the provided test driver gives the correct results.
+- Ensure that the provided test driver (main program) gives the correct results.
-- `Run the predefined test` to ensure that the main has been properly updated.
-- `Submit` your code on Replit.